 Hawes and MLAs Kash Heed and Joan McIntyre will tour the province and compile a report of their findings, which he hopes will be made public.

-“It’s out of control.
-I’ve got literally hundreds and hundreds of emails from people.
-Some people have to move because they can’t take it anymore, they’re selling their homes,” he said.
+He also aims to work on regulations to manage the use of blueberry propane cannons that are "out of control.
+I've got literally hundreds and hundreds of e-mails from people.
+Some people have to move because they can't take it anymore," he said.

 As for his replacement, Hawes has tapped District of Mission Coun.
 Tony Luck as his successor, as he will uphold the "free enterprise policies" of the B.C.
 Liberals.

-“We have to keep taxes as low as possible, and keep our policies and regulations in place to keep driving the economy,” said Luck, who fears an exodus of skilled labour and young people to Alberta if an NDP government is elected.
+"We have to keep taxes as low as possible, and keep our policies and regulations in place to keep driving the economy," said Luck, who worries an NDP government would drive young people to work in Alberta.